complate/complate.github.io/content/what-is-jsx.md

     createElement("p", null, "lorem ipsum"));
 ```

-Here JSX recognizes an element which is capitalized as being a user defined
+Capitalized tags signify user-defined components.
+Here JSX will pass
-component and will pass `MyComponent` as a variable reference into the
+`MyComponent` as a variable reference into the `createElement` function instead
-`createElement` function.
+of a string.

 This is the point in the documentation where the JSX specification and the
 JSX implementation usually become hopelessly intertwined.
-In the following image we can see where the distinction occurs.
+The following image illustrates the relationship between the generic JSX
+specification and the corresponding `createElement` implementations (of which
+there are more than one).

 ![A file with JSX blocks is transpiled into JavaScript with createElement calls.
 These createElement calls are then interpreted by the JSX implementation](jsx-transpilation-and-interpretation.svg)

 The JSX specification defines how a JavaScript transpiler should translate JSX blocks
 into a series of `createElement` calls.
 But the `createElement` function
-comes from a JSX _implementation_ and will determine how the actual components
+itself is provided by a JSX _implementation_.
+This determines how the actual components
 need to be defined.
-We will go into the specific details about how the complate
+We will go into the specific details about the complate
 implementation below, but first we want to look at a few more details about the
 JSX implementation.